Vanessa22400/Preventive_Health_Analytics/README.md

 ---

-## SQL-Based Analysis
+## SQL-Based Analysis and Risk Segmentation

-The analysis begins with **SQL queries** to explore the dataset, simulating a real-world analytics workflow where data is retrieved from databases before further modeling.
+The analysis begins with **SQL queries** to explore the dataset.
+To better understand risk patterns, individuals were grouped into **risk segmentation** based on lifestyle factors.

 Key questions investigated: